CWang24/GetPicFromTistory/README.md

 that idol to their own blog website.
 And obviously, many of them choose to locate the blog on tistory.com.

-The job of this code is:
+Featuring:

-1. Collect the original size photo from all recorded blogs.
+1. Collect the original-size photos from all recorded blogs.
-2. Provide most common translations from Korean to Chinese.
+2. Provide most common translations from Korean to Chinese, letting users to choose.
-3. Update each day.
+3. Record each update. breakpoint resume.